 As some of you might have recognized, I am working as Marketing Development Manager for Scottish Swimming in my professional life.
 Being a rather proficient cyclist I have long wanted to bump up my swimming skills, and felt rather embarrassed that I have been working next to a swimming pool for almost a year now, yet I hadn’t really managed to make proper use of it.
 We even have a pool in our back garden for the kids and whenever we go on holiday, they always ask me to look into storage container rental so we can bring it wherever we go.
 But because I feel embarrassed with not knowing how to swim, sadly I do say no. That being said, our swimming pool is fantastic for paddling in on a hot summer day.
 However, it is so important to keep it clean.
 Without regular maintenance, the water in your pool can turn green, and leaves and other debris can make it dirty very quickly.
 There are solutions out there though.
 For example, based on this review we are thinking of investing in a robot pool cleaner.
 Do you have a pool at home?
 How do you keep your pool clean?
-Anyway, with a shiny new wet suit and some new trunks in the drawer, a girlfriend who is into surfing and the general guilt resting on my shoulders, I have now managed to change that.
+Anyway, with a shiny new wet suit and some new trunks in the drawer, a girlfriend who is into surfing and the general guilt resting on my shoulders, I have now managed to start learning how to swim.
 But how?